Last week, I realised I did not write a post stage report on the second week of my Tour de Suisse 2019.

 The Susten is a formidable climb, so with that ‘in your legs’, the long end of the Grimsel is not very easy either.

-It’s 10 kilometers longer, but thankfully, it features only some 50 D+ more, so the average is not as bad.
+It’s 10 kilometers longer than the short end, but thankfully, it features only some 50 D+ more, so the average is not as bad.

 Down in the valley, the temperatures were okay, but once higher up, the Grimsel was probably even colder than the Susten and just as covered in clouds and mist.